Brawl Ball is a very interesting game mode in Brawl Stars.

-In this article, we’ll discuss the basic gameplay of this Brawl Ball as well as the best strategies and brawlers to use in this game mode.
+In this article, let’s discuss about the the basic gameplay of the Brawl Ball as well as the best strategies and brawlers to use in this event!

 In this game mode, your team starts lined up near the middle of the stage, in front of the goal.
 Opposite of you is the opposing team and the ball is placed in the very center.

-When you die, you respawn at the back of the goal or the end of the map.
+When you die, you respawn at the goal or the end of the map.

 Once a goal is scored, all players respawn back at the middle for another round.